 The Dutch language is a natural pick for English and German speakers since it uses many words that are more or less the same.

-Unlike German, Dutch does not have any case system and complicated grammar rules.
+Unlike German, Dutch has no case system and complicated grammar rules.

-The pronunciation can vary significantly since many words sound different even though they look the same.
-Due to a large number of vernacular tongues, it has many dialects and slang.
-It can be overwhelming for language enthusiasts.
+The pronunciation can vary significantly since many words sound different despite looking the same.
+Due to a large number of vernacular tongues, there are many dialects and slang, which can be overwhelming for language enthusiasts.

 - Speaking, Grammar, Writing: reasonably easy.